geode-sdk/docs/geometrydash/tags.md

 <co>I HAVE SAID TOO MUCH!
 QUICKLY TO THE <s260>CHOPPER!</s></c>
 ```

 In this example, the syntax for the shake tag is similar to the syntax of the delay tag.
 This is however based on the intensity of the shaking.
-For reference, the example above looks like this in the game (GIF from GDDocs):
+For reference, this is how it looks like in-game (GIF from GDDocs):

 ![GIF showing shake tag](/assets/shake_tag.gif)